Nepali Spell Checker Documentation

 This section provides an overview of the Nepali Spell Checker app with a description of major features and documentation of its main functionalities.Contents

 While replacing the misspelled term with one of the suggestions, you can do so for just that particular occurrence of the misspelled term or have the change applied to all occurrences of the misspelled term.
 In a similar fashion, you can ignore a particular occurrence of the term or ignore all occurrences of the term.
-The Replace All, or Ignore All, operation replaces, or ignores, the term from the current position of the term to the end of the text.

 How suggestions are made